WHO: The THF Youth Preparedness Program

 THF PROGRAM: MAKE A PLAN, BUILD A KIT, STAY INFORMED.

-The YPP teaches students how to make a family plan, build a safety kit, and stay informed for disasters.
-Our program includes the book reading of The Adventures of Happy & Big Wanda, which serves as the YPP curriculum core, underscoring: time management, financial literacy, environmental sustainability and outdoor exercise.
+We teach children how to make a family plan, build a safety kit, and stay informed for disasters.
+Our program includes the book reading of The Adventures of Happy & Big Wanda, which serves as the curriculum core, underscoring: time management, financial literacy and environmental sustainability.
 We incorporate interactive activities to facilitate learning: coloring sections of important survival items, disaster kit checklist, word search and fill in the blank.
 Students take home individual worksheets: Safety Activity Page and also recite the Safety Pledge, making a personal commitment to encourage their family and peers to become better prepared for disasters.

-The Youth Preparedness Program is an applied-research disaster readiness program primarily for ages 6-12; it is effective because we inspire motivated learning through active involvement and meaningful activities in concert with Louisiana’s Grade Level Expectations (GLEs).
+The Youth Preparedness Program is an applied-research disaster readiness program primarily for children age 6 to 12; it is effective because we inspire motivated learning through active involvement and meaningful activities in concert with Louisiana’s Grade Level Expectations (GLEs).
 Our vision: we believe every child can gain value in learning how to be prepared; State of Louisiana Certificate.

 TODAY Our team has educated and inspired more than 4,000 students about disaster safety in 30 schools across seven U.S. cities.
 Program resources are provided at no cost to participating schools and educators, including: local travel for site visits, instructions and materials used to teach lessons (Book & Safety Activity Page).